vaibhavs-codewiz/javascript/09_async_code/theory.md

-# js is synchronous and single thread language :
+# js is synchronous and single thread language : understand the call back hell :-
 Single-threaded: This means JavaScript has one execution thread.
 Imagine a single lane road where instructions (code) get processed one after another.
 Only one instruction can be carried out at a time.

 Synchronous: This refers to how JavaScript handles tasks.
 Synchronous means tasks must be completed sequentially, in the order they appear in the code.
 Think of it like waiting at a traffic light.
 The code execution halts  until the current task finishes before moving on to the next one.

 * this behaviour of js is default but js not let this weak point to become a major problem (problem major when using standalone js engine) .
-It is not a problem as there is no js standalone engine present it is always in runtime environment like in browser node
+It is not a problem as there is no js standalone engine present it is always in runtime environment like in browser , node

 ## js code execution context :
-* the code is executed one line of code at a time in js, each operation waits for last one to get completed .
+* the code is executed one line of code at a time in js, each operation waits for previous one to get completed .

 ## blocking code versus non - blocking code :-
 js have 2 types of codes :